nipreps/.github/.github/SUPPORT.md

 Where to check for answers (in order of priority):

   1. [NeuroStars][neurostars]: this is a forum for neuroscientists like StackOverflow for programmers.
-  1. [Nipy Discourse][discourse]: this is a platform similar to NeuroStars, but we use it for public communication with the community and at the time of writing doesn't really have particular debugging information, but you can find interesting resources here.
   1. [*NiPreps* general documentation][nipreps]: here we provide some advice regarding how to run containers, how to set up [*TemplateFlow*][templateflow], etc.
   1. **The Project's documentation site**.
 Our projects usually have an FAQ (frequently asked questions) that are specific to the tool.
   1. **The Project's issue tracker at GitHub**.
 You'll easily find the issue tracker with the URL `https://github.com/nipreps/<project>/issues` (do not forget to replace `<project>` with the actual project name -- e.g., [`https://github.com/nipreps/fmriprep/issues`][fmriprep-issues])